George Wood (New Zealand politician)

 George Sydney Wood CNZM (born 5 August 1946) is a former mayor of North Shore City and a former Auckland Councillor.
 He was the only North Shore City mayor to be elected for three terms and later represented North Shore ward on the Auckland Council between 2010 and 2016.
-He is now the Deputy Chair of the Devonport-Takapuna Local Board.
+He is now an elected member of the Devonport-Takapuna Local Board.

 Early life

 Wood was born in Birkenhead on Auckland's North Shore.
 He was educated at Birkdale Primary School, Northcote Intermediate School and Northcote College.

 Police career

 Wood originally worked for the New Zealand Police, primarily as a crime investigations manager.
 As a Police investigator, he worked on many inquiries and served at various times in Auckland, Rotorua and Palmerston North.
 In his final years of service (1995–98), he was the manager of Police services within North Shore City.

 A graduate of the Royal New Zealand Air Force Command and Staff College and the Australian Institute of Police Management Sydney from where he gained a Graduate Certificate in Applied Management.

 He is the recipient of a New Zealand Police long service and good conduct medal awarded in 1980.